xaedes/LD28/Readme.md

 * FlashDevelop
 * ActionScript3
 * Ash Framework
+* Data Structures For Games (http://polygonal.github.io/ds/)

 * SmartGit
 * http://www.bfxr.net/
 * AudaCity

 ### Todo
-* add EnergyCollector component and try to add it to EnergyProducers
+* Refactoring:
+	one and only CollisionSystem that stores info about collisions in compononents energycollectingcollisionsystem and solidcollisionssystem will only use collision compononent info
+* add spatial hashing (in progress)
+* add spatial hashing using CollisionSystem

-* add MmembranPart entities that connect to each other at their two ends
+* add MembranPart entities that connect to each other at their two ends

 * add randomly distorted vector field that has influence on moving things to simulate a dynamic primeval soup